-Core policy coverage includes bone marrow transplants, colloidal silver treatments, gold seed therapy, herbal therapy, hyperbaric oxygen therapy, kidney transplants, platelet rich plasma injections, polyethylene glycol medication, shockwave therapy, and stem cell therapy.
+Core policy coverage includes bone marrow transplants, colloidal silver treatments, gold seed therapy, herbal therapy, hyperbaric oxygen therapy, kidney transplants, platelet rich plasma injections, polyethylene glycol medication, and stem cell therapy.
 For other alternative therapies, our Recovery and Complementary Care Rider is available for an additional cost, and includes coverage for rehabilitative therapy (physical therapy), acupuncture, hydrotherapy, chiropractic, behavioral modification and therapy, homeopathy, and naturopathy.

 Yes, the Trupanion policy covers 50% of the cost of prescription pet foods, less the deductible and 10% coinsurance, when recommended by your veterinarian for the treatment of covered injuries or illnesses for up to two months of feeding.